 The current opioid crisis has contributed to precipitous increases in opioid use disorder, fatal overdoses, and infectious diseases.
 Opioid-related overdoses alone have increased five-fold during the past two decades in Massachusetts.
 Decedent data, available through the Massachusetts Registry for Vital Records and Statistics, provide a valuable resource to better understand and respond to the opioid crisis.
 Together with his GIS and spatial epidemiology team, Dr. Thomas Stopka has explored the spatial distribution of fatal overdoses across the state to identify high-risk locations and inform targeted public health responses.

-In this presentation, Dr. Stopka provided an overview of his work, with a focus on geo-mapping, spatial epidemiological analyses, statistical modeling, and geographically weighted regression analyses.
-He highlighted fatal overdose hotspots, factors associated with overdose, spatial access to services, and unique approaches to modeling the risk landscape.
+In this presentation, Dr. Stopka provides an overview of his work, with a focus on geo-mapping, spatial epidemiological analyses, statistical modeling, and geographically weighted regression analyses.
+He highlights fatal overdose hotspots, factors associated with overdose, spatial access to services, and unique approaches to modeling the risk landscape.